shaunidiot/KITSUNE-MODIFIED/README.md

   * Patched items
   * PrivateChat
   * PharseChat
+  * More commands
+  * A sendXt method, based on Sweater by Zedd / Kevin

 **And much more features have been added, just too many to list here.**